wei-junn/FED-asg1/README.md

 easily and conveniently.

 Features
-- Navigation bar that changes colour on hover
+- Navigation bar that changes colour on hover (completed)
 - Video in background on homepage
 - Outline the services provided
 - Include fictional track record and achievements